 One main focus of the laboratory is on the etiology of the skeletal maladies observed in individuals with neurofibromatosis type I (NF1).
-We are particularly interested in the unilateral tibia bowing, fracture non-union and dystrophic scoliosis observed in some of these patients.
-We use genetic and pharmacological strategies to identify both cell of origin and molecular abnormalities causing these orthopedic conditions, with the goal of designing and testing novel targeted therapeutic strategies to improve bone mass, bone strength and bone repair in children with NF1.
-These studies also provide critical insights about the role of neurofibromin, the RAS-GAP protein encoded by the NF1 gene, in endochondral bone formation, remodeling and mineralization.
+We are particularly interested in the fracture non-union and dystrophic scoliosis observed in some of these patients.
+We use genetic and pharmacological strategies to identify both cells of origin and molecular abnormalities causing these orthopedic conditions, with the goal of designing and testing novel targeted therapeutic strategies to improve bone mass, bone strength and bone repair in children with NF1.
+These studies also provide critical insights into the role of neurofibromin, the RAS-GAP protein encoded by the NF1 gene, in endochondral bone formation, remodeling, repair and mineralization.

-A second major focus area of the laboratory is related to the interaction between the autonomic nervous system and bone cells.
-Autonomic nerves regulate body involuntary functions such as heart rate or breathing, but also the process of bone remodeling.
+A second focus area of the laboratory is related to the interaction between the autonomic nervous system and bone cells.
 Our current emphasis is on determining the role of the endogenous sympathetic and parasympathetic nervous systems in the regulation of bone homeostasis, and on addressing the biological and clinical relevance of these preclinical findings.
-This leads us to study the role of the norepinephrine transporter and conditions including bone aging, chronic stress, depression and their impact on bone remodeling and skeletal breast cancer metastasis.
+This leads us to study the role of the norepinephrine transporter and conditions including bone aging, depression and Alzheimer's disease and their impact on bone remodeling.

-A third active line of research in the laboratory revolves around the biology of chondrocytes, the cells of cartilaginous tissues that allow bone elongation during development and protection of joint articular surfaces in adults.
-Through our focus on the transcription factor TonEBP/Nfat5, we investigate how chondrocytes survive and function in their hyper osmotic, avascular and mechanically loaded environment.
+A third active line of research in the laboratory revolves around the biology of chondrocytes, the cells of cartilaginous tissues that allow bone elongation during the development and protection of joint articular surfaces in adults.
+Through our focus on the transcription factor TonEBP/Nfat5, we investigate how chondrocytes survive and function in their hyperosmotic, avascular and low nutrient environment.